raiet13/short-news-compiler/README.md

 # short-news-compiler
 React and Redux driven news site compiler.
-Application compiles news information so that one search term can be used to check the top results across multiple sites (rather than having to visit each site's website directly)
+Application compiles news information so that one search term can be used to check the top results across multiple sites (rather than having to visit each site's website directly).

+Currently only supports use of 2 sites.
+It is in it's simplest form with intentions of further development in the future.

 # Note : This is a WIP Frame as the rails/react part is NOT WORKING at the moment